epfl-ada/ada-2022-project-croquemadame/readme.md

   * We will compute a random tree to see which feature is the most importance
   * We will then compute t-test on each parameters to see wich one is significant for our analysis
   * We will also compute linear regression on the most important features
-  * We will also compute the importance of the features of the title
+  * We will also compute the importance of the features related to the title only

 * **Analysis of the tags**
-  * Compute the most used tags for the buzzing and non buzing channels
+  * Compute the most used tags for the buzzing and quiet channels

 * **Lexical analysis on the title**
   * Analyse the topics for the title of buzzing channels and quiet ones